-Romania: The alarming situation, the deadlock in trade green certificates3.
-August 2015. / SEE Energy News
+Romania: The alarming situation, the deadlock in trade green certificates, SEE Energy News

 For the third time in succession, for a period of three months, on the centralized market for green certificates, managed by OPCOM, it was not sold even one green certificate, which is unique situation in the European Union.

 According to OPCOM, on July 16th, there were 98 offers for sale and no offers to purchase green certificates.